Animal Humane Society will open at 2 p.m. on Tuesday, May 23. We will resume regular business hours the following day.

 Animal Humane Society is a private, nonprofit organization that relies completely on private donations and its own fundraising abilities to operate.
 We receive no federal, state or government funding or any funds from any national animal welfare organizations.

 Adoption fees help offset some of the costs for providing all animals at AHS basic needs, medical care, and when necessary, behavior rehabilitation.

 Adoptions are subject to an administrative fee and Minnesota sales tax.
 The administrative fee — $20 for dogs and cats and $5 for rabbits, birds, and critters — helps cover some of the cost associated with processing adoptions and provides revenue that supports the animal adoption program and new initiatives at AHS.

 Rodent and bird adoption fees include:

 At AHS, we use a variable fee schedule to assign adoption fees.
-This fee schedule takes into account the animal’s age, breed and size – all discerning factors when adopters consider a pet.
+This fee schedule takes into account the animal’s age, breed, and size.

-Some types of dogs and cats, for instance, are less common and there is a high demand for them so their fee might be higher.
+Some types of dogs and cats are less common and have a higher demand, so their fee might be higher.
 Other types of dogs and cats are more common, or are older, or have other factors that may make it more difficult to find them a home.
 A variable fee allows animals that are adopted quickly to provide a financial legacy to other animals that have special needs and/or remain at the shelter longer.
-A small breed 8-week-old puppy, for example, is seen as highly desirable by the public and will adopt quickly.
-A 10-year-old black lab mix is less demand and the lower fee encourages people to consider these dogs.

-We know that every shelter animal is wonderful, each in its own unique way.
-A variable fee structure that assigns higher fees to certain high demand animals ensures we have the funds to provide for other animals that have special needs and/or a more difficult time finding a new home.
+We know that each shelter animal is wonderful in its own unique way.
+A variable fee structure that assigns higher fees to certain high-demand animals ensures we have the funds to provide for other animals that have special needs and/or a more difficult time finding a new home.